awsdocs/aws-java-developer-guide/doc_source/examples-lambda.rst

 This section provides examples of programming with the Lambda service client by using the AWS SDK for Java.
-To learn how to create a Lambda function, see see :tke:`Tutorial: How to Create, Upload, and Invoke an AWS Lambda Function <lambda-tutorial>` in the |tke|.
+To learn how to create a Lambda function, see `How to Create AWS Lambda functions <https://docs.aws.amazon.com/toolkit-for-eclipse/v1/user-guide/lambda-tutorial.html>`_.

 .. contents::
     :local: